 Sisal is the second of four Mexico pueblos magicos located in the Yucatan state.
 It is the only coastal town in the Yucatan to be recognized as a pueblos magico and was added to the list as recently as 2020.

 Sisal’s gorgeous beach with its soft, powdery white sand and its translucent turquoise waters is one of the most beautiful beaches in the Yucatan.
-The beach sits in the midst of the migration route of American flamingos that fly east from Celestun to Rio Lagartos.
+The beach sits amid the migration route of American flamingos that fly east from Celestun to Rio Lagartos.

 So, you will often find that as you are relaxing on the shore here, a flock of gorgeous pink flamingos is flying overhead.
-The town is little more than a beach, a small pier, and a handful of restaurants and stores selling Mexico souvenirs and handmade ice creams (helados).
+The town is little more than a beach, a small pier, and a handful of restaurants and stores selling Mexican souvenirs and handmade ice creams (helados).

 The restaurants here predominantly cater to tourists and are nothing to particularly write home about.
 Assuming you are traveling from Merida to Sisal, you will pass through the little town of Hunucma which is well worth stopping at for a spot of lunch/dinner.